-Goalkeepers often play on till their 40’s and their knowledge of the game is a valuable asset to the team.
-They can direct the backline to minimize the threat.
+Goalkeepers often play on till their 40s, and their knowledge of the game is valuable to the team.
+They can direct the backline to minimize the threat more effectively.

-One legend of the game that is still playing is Gianluigi Buffon of Juventus, born in 1978 but still top of his game.
+One legend of the game still playing is Gianluigi Buffon of Juventus, born in 1978 but still top of his game.

-Soccer is a fundamental part of a player’s life, they sleep, eat, train soccer.
+Soccer is a fundamental part of a player’s life; they sleep, eat, and train for soccer.
 So what do they do when they retire?
-For many professionals it’s a fear of the unknown – they lose their status and their routine.

 What age do soccer players peak?

 Soccer players mostly peak in their late 20s from 27 to 29.
-There are many players that hit their peak earlier and some into their 30s.
+Many players hit their peak earlier and some into their 30s.
 It depends on the type of player and their development.